 2020 Will Be a Busy Year

-This upcoming year is shaping up to be busy, and Arizona Trail planning has crept up on me quickly.
+This upcoming year is shaping up to be busy, and planning for the Arizona Trail (click link to the left for planning page) hike has crept up on me quickly.
 I’m planning on an early spring hike in 2020.
 In addition to two small businesses that I hope to roll out in Q1 and Q3 of next year, I’m also planning to go back and hike the Colorado Trail at the end of the summer.
 These four things, coupled with a wedding, will definitely keep me hopping!

 Arizona Trail Description